This recipe for gluten-free chocolate hazelnut biscotti is a delicious crunchy treat that is perfect with your coffee or tea.

 There are so many reasons to love these gourmet biscotti cookies!

-- Whether you dunk it or eat it crunchy, biscotti is the perfect crisp treat to have with your coffee or tea
+- Whether you dunk it or eat it crunchy, biscotti is the perfect crisp treat to have with your coffee or tea such as this homemade calendula tea.

 - The chocolate hazelnut combo is ah-mazing!